AdobeDocs/commerce-learn.en/help/site-management/create-grouped-product.md

 ```

-`associated` in `"link_type":"associated",` is required in the DELETE request for `{type}`.
-The URL will be similar to `/V1/products/my-new-grouped-product/links/associated/product-sku-three`.
+In the payload, the `link_type` value `associated` provides the `{type}` value required in the DELETE request.
+The request URL will be similar to `/V1/products/my-new-grouped-product/links/associated/product-sku-three`.

 See the cURL request to delete the simple product with the `product-sku-three` SKU from the grouped product with the 'my-new-grouped-product` SKU: